acentswap/docs2-wiki/README.md

 **Millions of dollars** regularly go up for grabs on the AcentSwap Lottery.\
 Join as many as **11,000 daily players** for your chance to win big!

-### NFT Collectibles

-Win collectible NFTs for participating in trading competitions and more fun & games.

 ### Prediction

 Win ACE if you can predict whether the ACE price will rise or fall.\